ilkrklc/divisor/docs/modules/_divisors_.md

 **Returns:** number \| null

-Smallest proper divisor of provided number - null if provided number is prime
+Smallest proper divisor of provided number - null if provided number is one

 ___